PotatoTimz/Compilers-Final-Project/README.md

 ## For Loops

-Will loop the body of code given a specified amount of time based on the range given.
+Will loop the body of code given a specified amount of time-based on the range given.
-The current itteration of the code will be stored within an integer variable and can be accessed within the body of code.\
+The current iteration of the code will be stored within an integer variable and can be accessed within the body of code.\
 To create a for loop you will need to declare a (1) **Itteration Name**, (2) **Loop Start Number**, (3) **Loop End Number**, (4) **Body of Code**

 &nbsp; for(*Itteration_Name* in *Loop_Start_Number*..*Loop_End_Number*){\
 &nbsp;&nbsp;&nbsp; **Body_Of_Code**\
 &nbsp; }

-#### Aggeregate Function
+#### Aggregate Function

 **Map**: Given a list and a function (with parameters if needed) apply the function to each of the values in the list.
 The return type of the function must match the type of the list given.